Welcome to today's edition of the Rush 24-7 podcast.

 Other thoughts that, shall we say, differ from mine.

-You can feel the way you want to about him, you can feel the way you want to about his legacy, but EJ goes off on a rant that that may well make your head explode.
+But EJ goes off on a rant that may well make your head explode.

-So I'll give you plenty of fair warning about that, about what that day did to conservatism and liberalism and what he is calling for today.
+So I'll give you plenty of fair warning about that about what that day did to conservatism and liberalism and what he is calling for today.

-It's uh it's wacky, I promise you that.
+It's wacky, I promise you that.

-I was growing up in the suburbs of D.C., not in Camp Springs, Maryland, and um it was uh it was a spring and summer that would that tried the minds and souls of grown-ups, much less kids, because in the course of what, six weeks, Dr. King killed month and a or a couple of months later, I guess call it eight weeks, uh Bobby Kennedy killed.
+And it was a spring and summer that tried the minds and souls of grown-ups, much less kids, because in the course of what, six weeks, Dr. King killed, month and a couple of months later, I got to call it eight weeks, Bobby Kennedy killed.

 Because all I remember is that one of my favorite weekend things to do would be to head down to the Smithsonian.

-But anyway, to go down to the Smithsonian and look at all the space stuff, which I was all geeked out about uh then and now.
+But anyway, to go down to the Smithsonian and look at all the space stuff, which I was all geeked out about then and now.

-Uh but to go downtown, gather my friends and head on, and it was the old days where you could actually dump your kids off somewhere and they wouldn't be smoking crack if you came back and got them in three hours.
+And it was the old days where you could actually dump your kids off somewhere and they wouldn't be smoking crack if you came back and got them in three hours.

 But we couldn't do that.

-I remember we couldn't do that in the days after Dr. King was killed, and I remember my dad said, Oh, well, Mark, we can't do that because uh downtown is on fire.
+And I remember my dad said, well, Mark, we can't do that because downtown is on fire.

 It's time for everyone to recognize how sad those times were, how turbulent, and how amazing the times of today are.